asifkd012020/open-itg-aws_runbooks/ecs/RUNBOOK.md

 |Need to be updated|Need to be updated|

 **Why?**

+Encrypting network traffic prevents unauthorized users from intercepting and reading data when that data is transmitted across a network.
+All the data in trasit must be encrypted and enforce a TLS version of 1.2 or more.

+**How?**

+With Amazon ECS, network encryption can be implemented in any of the following ways.

 ## 14. Make sure ECS Task network interface does not have public IP address
 Capital Group: